Major fire engulfs historic Spray Cotton Mill in Eden

-EDEN — Firefighters remain at the scene of a massive fire that broke out at the former Spray Cotton Mill Wednesday night.
+EDEN — Firefighters remained at the scene Thursday morning to put out hot spots after a massive fire destroyed the lower building of the former Spray Cotton Mill on Wednesday night.

+Local firefighters were assisted by fellow first responders from 23 area fire departments to extinguish the inferno.

-The fire engulfed structures at the historic mill shortly before 11 p.m., according to dispatches from Rockingham County emergency responders.
+The fire, reported when a passerby noticed heavy smoke, engulfed the structure at the historic mill shortly before 11 p.m., according to dispatches from Rockingham County emergency responders.

 Cranes from fire engines could be seen in silhouette against raging orange flames as tankers rushed to the scene.